 an interdisciplinary seminar for CAOs, Academic Vice Presidents, Provosts, and Academic Deans

+How do we foster civil discourse on campus about the most important questions facing our democracy?
 The mission of the Wye Deans' Seminar is to assist CAOs, academic Vice Presidents, Provosts, and Academic Deans in relating their academic leadership to broad issues of citizenship in the American polity and beyond.
-The Seminar seeks to address a central need of senior academic administrators in liberal arts institutions—to exchange ideas with colleagues from other colleges and other disciplines while probing ideas and values that underlie both their roles as academic leaders and the lives they lead as liberally educated persons.
+The Seminar meets a central need of senior academic administrators in liberal arts institutions—to exchange ideas with colleagues from other colleges and other disciplines while probing ideas and values that underlie both their roles as academic leaders and the lives they lead as liberally educated persons.
 In the best tradition of The Aspen Institute Executive Seminars, each Wye Deans' Seminar strives:

-- third, to translate ideas into action suitable to the challenges of our age
+- to translate ideas into action suitable to the challenges of our age.

 The Wye Deans' Seminar builds upon the long history of the Wye Faculty Seminar.
 Founded by Douglass Cater, then president of Washington College, and Josiah Bunting III, then president of Hampden-Sydney College, the Wye Faculty Seminar began as a pilot program in August 1983, when five small liberal arts colleges—Washington, Hampden-Sydney, Hood, Sweet Briar and Spelman—sent twenty professors to participate in an experimental, round-table discussion of "Citizenship and the American Polity."